Ultralight Adventure Equipment Circuit Review

 Our Analysis and Test Results

-With high scores in weight to volume, comfort, and durability, the ULA Circuit was a great all-around performer among the packs in this review.
-Among the newest in the review, the Circuit performed second-best, only falling behind the ultralight Granite Gear Virga 2 regarding weight to volume.
-This alone would be impressive, but the fact that the ULA Circuit is also comfortable on the shoulders, hips, and back after a day on the trail makes it one of our top packs in this season's updated review.
-The Circuit is a great all-around pack that can be used in a variety of situations, from ultralight backpacking to winter time trips into the backcountry.
+With high scores in weight to volume, comfort, and durability, the ULA Circuit is a great all-around performer.
+The Circuit is a great all-around pack that can be used in a variety of situations, from ultralight backpacking to wintertime trips into the backcountry.

 Get it online at: ULA-Equipment.com.

-Regarding comfort, the ULA Circuit performed very well in our field tests.
+When it comes to comfort, the ULA Circuit performs very well in our field tests.
 Our qualitative impressions of the pack from multiple days in the Yosemite backcountry lines up with ULA's claims that this pack is designed with comfort in mind.
-The pack has a 1.2 oz carbon fiber and Delrin suspension hoop in conjunction with a solid internal foam frame and a single aluminum stay.
-This frame design gives good back support, load control, and rigidity, without sacrificing weight or limiting the range of movement with the pack on.
+The pack has a 1.2 ounce carbon fiber and Delrin suspension hoop in conjunction with a solid internal foam frame and a single aluminum stay.
+This frame design gives good back support, load control, and rigidity without sacrificing weight or limiting the range of movement with the pack on.

 The straps and waist belt are also designed with comfort in mind.
 The shoulder straps didn't rub uncomfortably and seemed to be equally comfortable on male and female hikers.
 The waist belt is comfortable and widely adjustable as well.
-Since it is similar in design to the ULA Ohm 2.0, the Circuit is up there with the Ohm and the two Gossamer Gear packs (the Mariposa and the Gorilla) as packs that earned a "great" in our comfort ratings.
+This pack is up there with our award winners as a pack that earned a "great" in our comfort ratings.

 In general, the ULA Circuit has most everything we wanted in an ultralight backpacking pack, with a few small flaws.
 We found that the two side pockets were constructed with an opening that is set at a steep angle, which made for wasted space and excess fabric.
-The side pockets were only useful for storing water bottles, which works great, but lacks the versatility of packs like the Gossamer Gear Mariposa, which have many different sized pockets.
-The pack does have a large mesh pocket common in ultralight pack design which was great for drying out wet items throughout the day.
+The side pockets were only useful for storing water bottles, which works great, but lacks the versatility of other packs that have many different sized pockets.
+The Circuit does have a large mesh pocket common in ultralight pack design, which was great for drying out wet items throughout the day.

 The roll-top closure system was a feature that took some getting used to, but in the end, we liked the simplicity of the system and the flexibility it provided.

-Since this is a large pack, with a smaller and quite similar version available in the ULA Ohm 2.0, the Circuit scored lower in this metric.
+Since it is a large pack, the Circuit scored lower in this metric.
 The pack performs optimally when loaded with 15 to 25 pounds.
-The pack does work with more weight, but we found it began to feel more uncomfortable on the shoulder straps.
+It does work with more weight, but we found it began to feel more uncomfortable on the shoulder straps.
 The roll-top closure is a nice feature since you can synch down the pack when carrying less volume, while still having the capability to fill the pack to its full capacity.

-The ULA Circuit received high scores in durability mostly due to the fabrics used in its construction.
+The ULA Circuit received high scores in durability, mostly due to the fabrics used in its construction.
 After three months of use and abuse on the trail, we found no signs of wear and tear on the pack.
 The ULA 210 Robic fabric used for the main body of the pack is incredibly abrasion resistant, as is the Robic fabric used for the side pockets.
 ULA also received lots of feedback on the large mesh pocket and have recently changed the fabric to a tighter-knit, less see-through mesh that is much more durable.
-The ULA Ohm 2.0 is comparable in durability, but for those looking for a completely indestructible pack, check out the Hyperlite Mountain Gear pack, which takes the cake.

 The ULA Circuit scored highly in almost all metric categories and performed great on the ground day after day.
 In terms of weight to volume, the pack is almost unmatched.
-Comfort wise, the ULA is up there with the two Gossamer Gear packs as the most comfortable ultralight packs we tested.
+Comfort-wise, the ULA is up there with the two Gossamer Gear packs as the most comfortable ultralight packs we tested.
 The only negative feedback we got was in a few of the design features, mainly the size and positioning of the pockets.
-The pack is versatile, in fact, it seems that its best application would be as a one-pack- quiver — a pack that can perform in a variety of situations.
+The pack is versatile; in fact, it seems that its best application would be as a one-pack- quiver, as it is a pack that can perform in a variety of situations.